PLEASE NOTE: Management reserves the right to change/adjust the rules and policies at any time.

 The clock shall only be stopped for serious injuries.
 Otherwise, the half is over when 25 minutes have elapsed, regardless of whether the ball is in/out of play or one team is in the midst of an attack.

-There must be at least 2 females on the field at all times
+There must be at least 2 female-identifying players on the field at all times

-A team must play short if there are not 2 females on the field.
+A team must play short if there are not 2 female-identifying players on the field.

 No slide tackling.
 Sliding is acceptable as long as no opponent is near the ball.